fomalhaut88/lbasedb/README.md

 # lbasedb

 `lbasedb` is a powerful low level DBMS that is focused on dataset structure.
-The algorithms are optimized for the compact storing the data and for high performance on get and append operations.
+The algorithms are optimized for the compact data storage and for high performance on get and append operations.
 Particularly, due to this, deleting or indexing are not supported.
 The allowed data types are also limited (integers, floats and bytes) for making easy integration with C-like or similar common interfaces (like Python, CUDA, JSON and so on).
 The database has asynchronous access to the entities powered by `tokio`.
-It is supposed to be used for the data that have billions and more records and thousands columns of simple data types that can be appended without extra overhead.
+It is supposed to be used for the data that have billions and more records and thousands columns of simple data types that must be appended without extra overhead.

 ## Installation